TimKel/portfolio/content/articles/my-first-article/index.md

 ---
-title: "Revenue reporting with a twist."
-description: "Revenue reporting with a twist."
+title: "Revenue Reporting in Tons: A Twist on Traditional Dashboards"
+description: "Revenue Reporting in Tons: A Twist on Traditional Dashboards"
-date: "2025-04-05"
+date: "2025-04-04"
 banner:
   src: "../../images/salesDashboardWithToolTips.png"
   alt: "Sales Dashboard Photo"
   caption: 'Report developed by <u>Tim Kelley</u>'
 categories:
-  - "Data-Warehousing"
   - "Power BI"
+  - "Data-Warehouse"
+  - "Revenue Reporting"
+  - "SAP"
 keywords:
   - "Azure Synapse"
+  - "SAP"
   - "Data-Warehouse"
   - "SQL"
   - "Power BI"
   - "DAX"
+  - "ALM Toolkit"
 ---

+## Technologies Used:
+Power BI - SQL - SSMS - ALM Toolkit - Azure Synapse

+## The Client:
+This client is a trusted supplier in the mining industry.
+Reports developed were largely Operations and Revenue.
+Tracking how a foundry conducts melts and building reporting around chemistry details was quite the learning experience.

-## Overview
+## Overview:

-What an excellent challenge this report was.
-Data was extracted from SAP into a custom built Data Warehouse.
-The client request was to not only see performance in dollars, but in tons as well.
-Within Tons, they needed to see it by Metric and US tons as well.
-Along with that, they needed to see a separation of closed revenue and open revenue.
-All of this in comparison to Revenue Plan as well.
-The solution was to create Switch statements in DAX, allowing the buttons to the left to flip the entire report to the desired metric definition.
+This report was designed to provide revenue visibility, but with a twist.
+The client needed to track performance in both dollars, and tons as they're a mining and melting company.
+They also needed to split tonnage by Metric and US tons.
+Additionally, they required a separation of closed revenue vs open revenue.
+All of this in comparison to Revenue Plan, needing to be sliced by different categories like Product and Customer.

-## Challenges:
+## Process:

-This report was a challenge in itself based on what's above, but came out very successful.
-Switch statements allowed the functionality as requested.
-I also used bookmarks in the top right visual to provide a monthly and quarterly view depending on how larage the date selection was.
-I think the ultimately challenge I overcame here was determining an approach with numerous requests on how the report needed to function without adding additional pages and keeping the report lightning fast.
+Data was extracted from SAP into a custom-built data warehouse, where it's transformed and loaded into Power BI.
+To keep report performance fast, I broke key metrics down into optimized DAX measures using variables, and utilized `SWITCH` statements to create the functionality requests mentioned above.
+I also used Calculation Groups to reduce redundancy for values like SPLY measures.
+Lastly, I implemented bookmarks to toggle between a monthly and quarterly view based on the selected date range.

 ## Custom Tooltips:

-To add more insight analysis, I created a custom tooltip.
-When an employee hovers over the 4 different slices or categories on the bottom left, they get additional detail on how that specific product, customer, etc is performing against their individual plans.
+To enhance insight and usability, I built a custom tooltip.
+When an employee hovers over the four category slices on the bottom left, they get additional detail on how that specific product, customer, etc is performing against their individual plans.

 ![This is the alt tag.](../../images/CustomToolTip.png "Example of the custom tooltip I built.")

 ## Adoption:

-After publishing this report, I provided a custom built adoption tool so my client could see what reports were being used.
-This was a top used report along with a gross margin version I built and published for them.
+After publishing, I built a custom Usage Metrics Report so the client could track adoption of all reporting.
+This report quickly became one of their most-used tools alongside a gross margin version I also created.
+In total, I developed 5-6 different report suites for this client, each containing 3-5 pages on average.